quixio/quix-docs/docs/get-started/glossary.md

 ## Code Samples

-Quix Platform contains a large number of [open source](https://github.com/quixio/quix-samples){target=_blank} Code Samples.
+Quix contains a large number of [open source](https://github.com/quixio/quix-samples){target=_blank} Code Samples.
 You can use these to quickly build out your stream processing pipeline.
 Generally the code samples are divided into three main categories: source, transform, destination.
 You can access the Code Samples from within the Quix Portal by using the navigation menu as show here:

 ![Code Samples](../images/code-samples.png){height=30%}

 ## Connectors

-There are [many ways](../develop/integrate-data/overview.md) to get data into Quix Platform.
+There are [many ways](../develop/integrate-data/overview.md) to get data into Quix.
 One option is to use the many connectors already provided by Quix.
-These can be viewed in Quix Platform by clicking Code Samples and then selecting Source and Destination filters.
+These can be viewed in Quix by clicking Code Samples and then selecting Source and Destination filters.
 Alternatively, you can see a useful page in our documentation, that lists the [available connectors](../connectors/index.md).

 ## Consumer